Who From Their Labors Rest

 Dorothy Miller died on September 10, 2021.
 She joined Trinity after her marriage to Curtis Miller in 1952.
 Curt preceded her in death.
 She is survived by her children Pastor Tim Miller, Stanley Miller, Brenda Miller Reid, and Debbie Miller Coroba.
 Dorothy was always active and involved at Trinity serving on multiple committees.

 Margaret D.(Galloway) Lieb, 92, passed away April 28, 2020.
-She was born June 27,1927 in Sandusky,OH to the late Charles H. Galloway and Lena (Young) Sengstock.
-She wa preceded in death by her husband Alton “Corky” Lieb.
+She was born June 27,1927.
+She was preceded in death by her husband Alton “Corky” Lieb.
 Margaret was a lifelong, active member at Trinity.
-After her retirement, at the age of 60, she became Trinity’s church secretary.
-Margaret is survived by her daughter, Cindy Bolton of Fulda, MN; son, Gary (Bonnie) Lieb of Sandusky;and several grandchildren.
+After her retirement, she became Trinity’s church secretary.
+She is survived by her daughter, Cindy Bolton and son, Gary (Bonnie) Lieb and several grandchildren.

-Robert Sessler, age 90, of Sandusky, died June 27, 2019 at the Providence Care Center.
+Robert Sessler, 90, of Sandusky, died June 27, 2019.
 He was born Oct.
-4, 1928, in Sandusky, and was a 1947 graduate of Margaretta High School.
-He was a retired farmer.
+4, 1928.
 He was a longtime member of Trinity Lutheran Church.
 He played on the dartball team and served as an usher and on church council.
-Bob is survived by his wife, the former Nancy Taylor, to whom he was married for 68 years; 3 daughters Susan “Mike” Cullen of Castalia, Sally “David” Warner of Vickery, and Peggy “Tom” Kingsborough of Huron; 3 sons Dennis “Barb” Sessler of Sandusky, Michael Sessler of Marblehead, and Rev. Scott “Karen” Sessler of Livonia, MI; 18 grandchildren; 29 great grandchildren.
+Bob is survived by his wife, the former Nancy Taylor, and 3 daughters Susan “Mike” Cullen, Sally “David” Warner, and Peggy “Tom” Kingsborough; 3 sons Dennis “Barb” Sessler, Michael Sessler, and Rev. Scott “Karen” Sessler; 18 grandchildren; 29 great grandchildren.

-Mary Ann (Brunow) Wobser, 86, passed away Wednesday, August 28, 2019 in The Meadows at Osborn Park under the care of Heartland Hospice.
-She was born March 13, 1933 in Sandusky to Carl and Susie Brunow.
-On May 15, 1954, she married the love of her life, Fred Wobser, and together they raised three children Amy Lee, James Frederick, and Kevin Charles.
-Mary was a member of Trinity Lutheran Church where she was a longtime member of the church choir.
-Mary taught both Sunday School and Vacation Bible School, belonged to the Women’s Group, and served on the Altar Committee.
+Mary Ann (Brunow) Wobser, 86, passed away, August 28, 2019.
+She was born March 13, 1933.
+On May 15, 1954, she married Fred Wobser, and together they raised three children Amy Lee, James Frederick, and Kevin Charles.
+Mary was a member of Trinity Lutheran Church where she was a longtime member of the church choir, taught both Sunday School and Vacation Bible School, belonged to the Women’s Group, and served on the Altar Committee.

 Ocie Collins, 88, passed away Tuesday, August 13, 2019.
 She was born in Maytown, Kentucky, on September 20, 1930, to Lonnie and Poppie (Shepherd) Laferty.
 She was one of 14 children.
 On September 20, 1947 she married George Collins, and together they raised 3 children; Carl Eugene, Wilma Fay, and George Edward.
 Ocie was a long time member of Trinity.
 She was always willing to serve on the Bereavement Committee making her delicious pies or serving one of her famous desserts.

-Wayne Oliver Wiedenheft , 72, Sandusky, died unexpectedly, March 11, 2019, in his residence.
-He was born May 7, 1946 to Carlos and Mildred (Opel) Wiedenheft, He worked for NASA Plum Brook and Davis-Besse.
-Wayne was a member of the Sandusky Charter Boat Association.
+Wayne Oliver Wiedenheft , 72, Sandusky, died unexpectedly, March 11, 2019.
 He is survived by his sister, Mary Anne Wiedenheft; brother, Charles Wiedenheft; former wife, Kaiya Tway; three sons, Dan, Scott, and Ryan Fall; grandson, Marshall Fall; and many cousins and their families.
-Wayne played on the church dartball team and was instrumental in the founding and the success of the Trinity Softball Team, as witnessed by the numerous trophies and pictures on display in the church showcase.
+Wayne played on the church dartball team and was instrumental in the founding and the success of the Trinity Softball Team.

 Mary E. (Francis) Heminger, 90, of Sandusky, passed away June 19, 2018.